Metallic Epoxy Flooring Vancouver, BC

 Lifespan expectations

 With prep-first installation and a topcoat chosen for the environment, metallic epoxy floors can perform for many years.
-In commercial settings, refresh coats can extend appearance without a full rebuild.
+In commercial settings, refresh coats can help extend appearance without starting over from scratch.

 Pricing & Value